Become a sperm donor

 Who can donate?

-And at QFG, we have a dedicated and experienced donor team who provide guidance and support for donors throughout the process.
+There are a few steps involved prior to donating, including counselling, medical screening, and semen analysis.
+At Queensland Fertility Group, we have a dedicated and experienced donor team who provide guidance and support throughout the entire process.

 Here’s how it works, step by step.